Pauli-Group/LambBedrockAuthentication/ReadMe.md

 ## Using Your Own Node

 If you really want to benefit from the security that comes with using a distributed ledger as an authentication channel you should run your own node.
-This way you verify every signature yourself instead of relying a on a third party to accurately report the state of the chain.
+This way you verify every signature yourself instead of relying on a third party to accurately report the state of the chain.

-> Setup a milkomeda node https://github.com/dcSpark/milkomeda-c1-evm-passive
+> Set up a milkomeda node https://github.com/dcSpark/milkomeda-c1-evm-passive

-> Setup a polygon nodeo https://wiki.polygon.technology/docs/category/run-a-full-node
+> Set up a polygon node https://wiki.polygon.technology/docs/category/run-a-full-node

-> Setup a gnosis node https://docs.gnosischain.com/node
+> Set up a gnosis node https://docs.gnosischain.com/node

 ## Importing